 - White Mask of Doom: A staple that carries over to their successors, the stormtroopers.

 - You Are Number 6: Played with.
-Every clone is given an ID number at birth.
-However, most clones refer to themselves by a proper name, either one they chose or a nickname given by their fellow clones on the battlefield.
+Every clone is given an ID number at birth rather than a name.
+However, most clones end up adopting or name for themselves or being either one they chose or a nickname given by their fellow clones on the battlefield.
 For example, CT-7567 goes almost exclusively by the name "Rex".

 - You Have Outlived Your Usefulness: Non-lethal example.
 Most clone troopers are eventually decommissioned in favor of human conscripts during the age of the Empire.
 Only a few stayed to become stormtroopers in the Imperial Army or military instructors in Imperial Academies.
 Most Imperials don't think much of the clones who are decommissioned or retired, either, as they often dismiss the retired clones as senile due to their Rapid Aging.